 – Derek B., ‘Power Move’

-ON BROADWAY at 42nd Street in New York the lights flash from nearby porn theaters; people bustle by on the street and large phallic slabs of concrete surge upward into the sky.
-Just to the right of the Big Apple Theater – and to the left of a fancy shoe store – sits the Music Factory, a hangout for the hip-hop lot.
-Everyone visits the store, from Afrika Bambaataa and Run-DMC to newcomers like Salt-n-Pepa and 45 King, whose DJ Mark is well-known for his liberal use of samples.
+ON BROADWAY at 42nd Street in New York, lights flash from nearby porn theaters.
+People bustle by on the street.
+Large phallic slabs of concrete surge upward into the sky.
+Just to the right of the Big Apple Theater — and to the left of a fancy shoe store — sits the Music Factory, a hangout for the hip-hop lot.
+Everyone visits the store, from Afrika Bambaataa and Run-DMC to newcomers like Salt-n-Pepa and DJ Mark the 45 King, who’s well-known for his liberal use of samples.

 Platzer could be every kid’s hero.
 He’s post-middle age, but cool.
-He can relate with teenagers; he understands contemporary directions and appreciates young art.
-“It’s the record companies who are the stupid ones,” Platzer says, thumping ashes off the cigarette he always seems to be smoking.
-He pauses, closes his eyes behind thick-rimmed glasses, then continues in strong Brooklynese.
+He can relate with teenagers; he understands contemporary musical directions and appreciates young art.
+“It’s the record companies who are the stupid ones,” he says, thumping ashes off the cigarette he always seems to be smoking.
+He pauses, closes his eyes behind thick-rimmed glasses, then continues in his strong Brooklynese.
 “They’re stupid for cutting out all these great records.
-Now, I’m not talking about the small record companies – they struggle and go out of business – I’m talking about the major labels.
-Remember Kraftwerk?,” he snaps.
+Now, I’m not talking about the small record companies — they struggle and go out of business — I’m talking about the major labels.
+Remember Kraftwerk?” he snaps.
 “They sued Bambaataa for ‘Planet Rock.’
 It ended in some kind of settlement.
 Well now, they’d gone back to Germany long before, given up on America already.
 And here comes Bambaataa, making something out of their song.
-If it hadn’t been for him, no one in America would have ever heard ‘Planet Rock.’
+If it hadn’t been for him, no one in America would have ever heard [Kraftwerk’s] ‘Trans-Europe Express’.

-“It’s like they say,” Eric B. philosophizes, citing Stetsasonic. “‘A sample’s just a tactic.’
+“It’s like they say,” Eric B. philosophizes, citing Stetsasonic’s song, “‘A sample’s just a tactic.’
 We’re not out here trying to steal anything.
 Quite the opposite.
 We’re using these songs to make something new.”

 Sometimes it’s hard to tell what’s actually being sampled and what’s being played by the groups and then injected into the raps.
 Take Derek B.’s “GoodGroove,” for example.
-The piano part from the Jackson 5′s “A.B.C.” is used throughout the song.
+The piano part from the Jackson 5’s “A.B.C.” is used throughout the song.
 But it is not from the source record.
+It was performed in the studio.
 Is that wrong?
 If it is, then consider the Jackson 5 themselves.
 Back in the early ’70s, they injected the first ten notes of Sly and the Family Stone’s “Sing a Simple Song” into their own version of “Zip A Dee Doo Dah.”
 Perhaps they received Sly’s blessings.
 Perhaps not.
-So what’s worse: the Jackson 5 actually singing those notes, Derek B.’s group actually playing the J5 piano part, or say, Stetsasonic sampling the same ten notes plus some instrumentals of “Sing a Simple Song” for their own “It’s In My Song”?
+But what’s worse: the Jackson 5 actually singing those notes, Derek B.’s group actually playing the J5 piano part, or, say, Stetsasonic sampling the same ten notes plus some instrumentals of “Sing a Simple Song” for their own “It’s In My Song”?

-Coulter stands in the control room at Calliope Studios in midtown Manhattan, where he’s done lots of engineering work.
-He shows how sampling machines operate by laying a vocal part from Led Zeppelin’s “Immigrant Song” over a collage of looped Iggy Pop rhythm guitar and drum noise.
+Coulter is standing in the control room at Calliope Studios in midtown Manhattan, where he’s done lots of engineering work.
+He shows how sampling machines operate by laying a vocal part from Led Zeppelin’s “Immigrant Song” over a collage of looped rhythm guitar and drum noise from an Iggy Pop song.
 Coulter is working on an Akai S-900 sampler.
-“It might not be the best,” he says, “But it’s the most efficient sampler I know of.
+“It might not be the best,” he says, “But it’s the most efficient sampler I know of.”

 © Mark Kemp, 1989